planetary scientist, educator, artist

 linking the stellar environment to atmospheric escape

-I discovered episodic helium-escape from the atmosphere of a temperate terrestrial exoplanet.
-I'm leading a survey to monitor the X-ray/UV flux of the planet's host star over one year with the XMM-Newton space telescope.
+I discovered variable helium-escape from the atmosphere of the temperate terrestrial exoplanet LHS 1140b.
+I'm leading a survey to monitor the X-ray/UV flux of the planet's host star over a year and a half with the XMM-Newton space telescope.
 The goal is to test whether variable stellar flux is driving the observed variation in atmospheric helium escape.

 in preparation